Improved Random Features for Dot Product Kernels: Polynomial Sketches

 i.e., $\nu = 0$ in \eqref{eq:poly-kernels}.
 The inhomogeneous case $\nu > 0$ can be reduced to the homogeneous case, by appending $\sqrt{\nu}$ to the input vectors, i.e., by setting $\tilde{\mat{x}} := [\mat{x}^\top, \sqrt{\nu}]^\top \in \mathbb{R}^{d+1}$ and $\tilde{\mat{y}} := [\mat{y}^\top, \sqrt{\nu}]^\top \in \mathbb{R}^{d+1}$, we have

-In this way, polyonomial sketches for the homogeneous case can also be applied to the inhomogeneous case.
+In this way, polynomial sketches for the homogeneous case can also be applied to the inhomogeneous case.

 We first review existing polynomial sketches with i.i.d.~real-valued features in Section \ref{sec:real-poly-sketch}.
-We also derive novel variance formulas for these sketches in Section \ref{sec:real-poly-variance}, which enable comparing different randomization approaches.
 In Section \ref{sec:complex-projections}, we propose polynomial sketches with {\em complex-valued features}.
 These complex-valued sketches are an extension of the complex-valued sketches for the {\em linear} kernel discussed in \citet{Choromanski2017} to {\em polynomial} kernels.
 We derive the variance formulas of these complex sketches in Section \ref{sec:var-comp-poly} and present a probabilistic error bound in Section \ref{sec:prob-error-comp-poly}.